PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 - | 3 | representing character space ("character_delay", or (variable) dly3);
 - |   7   |" representing a word space ("character_delay", or (variable) dly7).

-To end a morse text sending always with a word_spacing it is necessary to reming that when typing a text to send on the master device, always end the text with a space character, like in the default "paris ".
+End of texts: it is necessary to remember that when preparing (typing) a text on the master device, always end the text with a "space character" (|__|) (key on the right, below the Enter key), like in the default "paris ".
 The sketch will also add an end-of-message/text marker: '\0'.
 The sketch of the slave uses various for (...) loops which check for the '\0' NULL terminator.

 FLASHING NOTE

 If you use the Arduino IDE v2 take note of my recent experience.
 A few days ago, when starting up the Arduino IDE v2.3.4, it presented me a notice that there was an upgrade for the IDE to version v2.3.5 available.
 I accepted to install the upgrade.
 After realisation of this upgrade, I tried to flash the M5Echo with the slave sketch.
-The flashing went OK, however after reset the M5Echo kept doing a software reset.
+The flashing went OK, however after reset the M5Echo kept looping a software reset.
 "Panic...".
-In the crash message I saw the word "DIO", however, I checked the option:
+In the crash message I saw the word "DIO".
+In the IDE I checked the option:
 "Arduino > Tools > Flash Mode".
 I saw that this option was default set for "QIO 80MHz".
-When I changed this option to "DIO 80MHz".
+I changed this option to "DIO 80MHz".
-Then I flashed the sketch again to the M5Echo.
-Next the sketch ran flawlessly.
+After I flashed the sketch again to the M5Echo, the sketch ran flawlessly.

-In the morse speed test:

-DESCRIPTION DEFAULT MORSE TEST ("paris ")
+DESCRIPTION DEFAULT MORSE SPEED TEST ("paris ")

-During one minute the word "paris" repeatedly will be send in morse code.
+During one minute the word "paris " repeatedly will be send in morse code.
-At the end of the test, the number of times the word "paris" was sent will be printed.
+At the end of the test, the number of times the word "paris " was sent will be printed.
 This value represents the speed in morse code (words per minute).

 In the sketch there are three global variables that determine the speed and the duration of the morse code being send.
 The variable ```dly1``` (unit delay) is created and set in line 96.
 The values of ```dly3``` (character delay) and ```dly7``` (word delay) are derived from variable dly1 as: dly3 = 3 * dly1 and dly7 = 7 * dly1.
 The value of dly1 determines the speed the morse code will be send.
 The morse speed to send can be varied between 10 and 54 words per minute.
-In lines 78-99 of the Arduino sketch is a table that shows the relation between the value of dly1 and the morse speed being send.
+In lines 105-107 of the Arduino sketch is a table that shows the relation between the value of dly1 and the morse speed being send.
 For example: the default value of dly1 is 50 (milliSeconds).
 With this value the morse speed will be 19 words per minute (wpm).
 The value of dly1 is derived from the